Naveen-Reddy1045/Food-Delivery/README.md

 - MongoDB : A NoSQL database for storing application data.

 ### Additional Libraries & Tools :
+- Axios : A promise-based HTTP client for the browser and Node.js.
 - JSON Web Tokens (JWT): For secure user authentication.
 - Mongoose: An Object Data Modeling (ODM) library for MongoDB and Node.js.
 - React Router: For handling navigation in React applications.